-A satire on America's very own drive of a world changer: One year after world war ii, Captain Fisby is sent to the village of Tobiki in ...
+This comedy-drama is partially a gentle satire on America's drive to change the world in the post-war years.
+One year after World War II, Captain Fisby is sent to the village of Tobiki in ...
 See full summary »

 Tom Zoerner <Tom.Zoerner@informatik.uni-erlangen.de>

 27 of 29 people found this review helpful.

 Was this review helpful to you?